RuhiMane/react-shoppista-store/README.md

 Shoppista is a modern e-commerce web application built with **React.js,** **Redux,** **Bootstrap,** **HTML,** and **CSS.** It offers users a seamless shopping experience with features like product browsing, shopping cart management, and more.
 This project showcases a fully functional front-end solution for an online store, designed to be responsive and user-friendly.

-# 🛍️ Demo
-You can view the live demo of the project by visiting Shoppista (replace with actual deployed URL).

 # 🚀 Features
 Product Listings: Displays a list of products with images, descriptions, and prices.